 To insert a dynamic text token, delete the text that's already there, then click Insert next to Dynamic Text.
 Select the token you want to insert from the menu, in this case Date (Short).
 The text in your scene should now be showing the date.

 Next, you'll need to change the Font.
-AR Studio comes with several fonts already installed.
+Spark AR Studio comes with several fonts already installed.
 You can choose whichever one you like, but for this effect, we're going to choose NotoSans Bold.
 Change the Color to white and the Font Size to 30.

 Once you've done that, under Transformations set the position of the X axis to -1.2 and the Y axis to 2.2.